scipy/scipy/doc/source/tutorial/integrate.rst

 However, in this case, :math:`\mathbf{A}\left(t\right)` and its integral do not commute.

-There are many optional inputs and outputs available when using `solve_ivp` which can help tune the solver.
-These additional inputs and outputs are not needed much of the time, however, and the three required input arguments and the output solution suffice.
-The required inputs are the function defining the derivative, *fprime*, the time span `[t_start, t_end]` and the initial conditions vector, *y0*.
-The output to :obj:`solve_ivp` is a matrix where each row contains the solution vector for the given time function defining the derivative, *fprime*, the time span `[t_start, t_end]` and the initial conditions vector, *y0*. :obj:`solve_ivp` outputs an object whose *y* field is an array with consecutive solution values as columns.
+To solve this differential equation the function :obj:`solve_ivp` can be used.
+It requires the derivative, *fprime*, the time span `[t_start, t_end]` and the initial conditions vector, *y0*, as input arguments and returns an object whose *y* field is an array with consecutive solution values as columns.
 The initial conditions are therefore given in the first output column.

 >>> from scipy.integrate import solve_ivp
 >>> from scipy.special import gamma, airy